السفارة تدشن مشروعًا لدعم مرضى الفشل الكلوي من السودانيين المقيمين بجمهورية مصر العربية بالتعاون مع مركز الملك سلمان للإغاثة

 Join the Circle of Prayer This Month

 Before South Sudan seceded, Sudan was torn in two by ethnic and religious differences.
-Though less in number, northern Arab Muslims controlled the government with little regard for the Sudanese majority who occupied the south.
-Civil wars and exploitation of southern oil fields led to retaliation of blacks in Darfur, western Sudan in 2004.
+Though fewer in number, northern Arab Muslims controlled the government with little regard for the Sudanese majority who occupied the south.
+Civil wars and exploitation of southern oil fields led to retaliation of blacks in Darfur, western Sudan, in 2004.
 Government forces responded harshly to the rebellion, displacing an estimated two million people and killing 200,000 to 400,000 more.
-Four tragic years later the UN became the leading force in peacekeeping operations and began the difficult task of restoring a society devastated by ethnic discrimination and displacement.
+Four tragic years later, the UN became the leading force in peacekeeping operations and began the difficult task of restoring a society devastated by ethnic discrimination and displacement.
+In 2023, again, a civil war broke out between the Sudanese Armed Forces and the paramilitary Rapid Support Forces, leading to widespread violence and destruction.
+Decades of developmental progress and trauma recovery efforts have been lost.
+SAF and RSF remain locked in a deadly power struggle, complicating an already dire humanitarian crisis.
+Hundreds of thousands face life-threatening food shortages, the healthcare system is deteriorating, and 9 million people are internally displaced.
+Sudan is now the nation with the largest internal displacement crisis globally.

 50,467,278